GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Introduction

 2) \textit{Greedy graph traversal creates irregular memory access patterns.} Unlike dense matrix operations where access patterns are known ahead of time, graph search follows data-dependent paths that vary per query.
 When different threads in a warp access non-contiguous memory locations, the GPU must issue multiple memory transactions, wasting memory bandwidth.
 This problem is made worse by the pointer-chasing nature of graph traversal, where each hop depends on the previous result.

 3) \emph{ANNS workloads are memory-bound rather than compute-bound.} Each vector dimension is read once, used for a single multiply-add in the distance computation, then discarded.
 With no data reuse, performance is limited by how fast data can be fetched from memory rather than how fast arithmetic can be performed.
 For a 128-dimensional float32 vector, the GPU performs 256 floating-point operations but must load 512 bytes of data, a ratio far below what modern GPUs can sustain at peak compute utilization.
-In our analysis in~\Cref{eval:roofline}, we find that the state-of-the-art ANNS search kernels are very close to the peak memory capacity: to further improve performance, data transfer must be reduced.
+In our analysis in~\Cref{eval:roofline}, we find that the state-of-the-art ANNS search kernels are very close to the peak memory capacity. \RFourInline{D1}{To further improve performance, we need to reduce the data transfer and avoid incurring random memory accesses.
+Efficient vector quantization techniques can help us achieve both targets.}

 \para{Limitations of existing GPU ANNS systems} Existing GPU ANNS systems either lack updatability or suffer from poor performance. \cagra~\cite{ootomo2024}, the current state-of-the-art GPU ANNS system, achieves high query throughput by employing a carefully optimized graph structure derived from NN-Descent.
 However, \cagra's graph construction algorithm is batch-oriented, and the system is not designed for incremental updates.
 In production settings where data arrives continuously, the inability to update the index without full reconstruction is a critical limitation.